Dolphiq/craft3-iconpicker/README.md

 You can easily use ionicons or font awesome icons

 ## Installation
-1. Install with Composer via `composer require dolphiq/craft3-iconpicker` from your project folder
+1. Install with Composer

+       composer require dolphiq/craft3-iconpicker

 2. Install plugin in the Craft Control Panel under Settings > Plugins

-3. Add the plugin assets to your application by adding `{% do view.registerAssetBundle("plugins\\dolphiq\\iconpicker\\assets\\sharedAsset") %}` at the begin of your twig template
+3. Add the plugin assets to your application by adding the following line at the begin of your template:

+        {% do view.registerAssetBundle("plugins\\dolphiq\\iconpicker\\assets\\sharedAsset") %}

 4. Add the fonts you want to the directory `resources-shared/fonts` within the plugin directory (this will change later)
 5. The `Iconpicker Field` type will be available when adding a new field - Settings > Fields > Add new field